Note

 b_tile = B[tile_k_packed, tile_n] # [BLOCK_SIZE_K//2, BLOCK_SIZE_N]

-# Extract low and high 4-bit values with sign extension
+# Extract low and high 4-bit values with sign extension.

-b_hi = (b_tile >> 4).to(torch.int8) # Sign-extend high 4 bits
+b_hi = (b_tile >> 4).to(torch.int32) # high 4 bits (arithmetic >>)

-# Stack and reshape to interleave low and high bits
+# Stack and reshape to interleave low and high bits.

-# Stack along a new dimension to get [BLOCK_SIZE_K//2, 2, BLOCK_SIZE_N]
+# Stack along a new dimension to get [BLOCK_SIZE_K//2, 2, BLOCK_SIZE_N],

-b_stacked = torch.stack([b_lo, b_hi], dim=1)
+b_stacked = torch.stack([b_lo.to(A.dtype), b_hi.to(A.dtype)], dim=1)

 b_unpacked = b_stacked.reshape(